| MySQL database conversion to UTF8 |

 So UTF-8 codes are stored unchanged and retrieved unchanged, and displayed in a page with charset=utf-8.

 The other way around, when you have UTF-8 (multi-byte) characters in a Latinn page, each byte is interpreted as a Latinn character.
-And as Latinn has a character for about any non-ASCII byte, you get multiple incorrect characters.
+And as Latinn has a character for about any non-ASCII byte, you get multiple malformed characters.

 The change of a web page to charset=utf-8 may happen implicitly, for example when you start using HTML5 –i.e. when you add the HTML5 Document Type Definition (DTD: <!DOCTYPE html>)– without explicitly specifying charset=ISO-8859-1, or when you (or your hosting provider for you) upgraded to PHP v5.6 or later.
-From PHP5.6 on, PHP sets charset = UTF8 in the generated page’s http header (not the HTML head section), and that overrules any <META http-equiv="Content-Type" you set !
+From PHP5.6 on, PHP sets charset=UTF8 in the generated page’s http header (not the HTML head section), and that overrules any <META http-equiv="Content-Type" you set !
 See HTML Char - Representation of Glyphs for more details.

 This section is about character sets in MySQL to provide background for the actual conversion process.